About Shelmar Kennels

 What she knows and understands about dogs is always given freely to friends, trainers and clients alike.
 Her methods have been learned from training 1000’s of dogs in all breeds – fixing problem dogs displaying aggression to puppy potty training issues.

 For fun – Shelly decided to compete in a few trials of her own and titled 2 Junior Hunters, 2 Senior Hunters and 1 Master Hunter during the winter of 2003 and spring of 2004.

 Now Martin and Shelly are all about obedience training your dog… it’s our greatest accomplishment yet!

 Our only focus – now having retired from field trialing – is obedience training for dogs in the Houston Texas area.
 We love what we do, we are here to help you and have the necessary experience to achieve your Houston dog training goals.

 We have trained and instructed nationally competitive Handlers to win with their own dogs at amateur and professional status level.
 This experience gives us the ability to teach YOU how to correct your wayward pup quickly and easily.

-I have trained 11 dogs (both Springer’s and Cockers) that their respective owners/handlers have handled to Field Champion status including 2 High Point Amateur dogs.
+- I have trained another 11 dogs (both Springer’s and Cockers) that their respective owners/handlers have handled to Field Champion status including 2 High Point Amateur dogs.